carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you monitor the training process?
-- How do you detect overfitting?
-- How do you avoid overfitting?
-- How do you measure model accuracy?
+- How do you measure model prediction accuracy?
 - How do you use a model to make a prediction?
 - How to you improve model performance?